-People think of "Industry 4.0" mainly in terms of autonomous machines, collaborative robots, and the internet of things.
+People think of Digitalization and "Industry 4.0" mainly in terms of autonomous machines, collaborative robots, and the internet of things.
 But there is more to it!
-From the angle of acoustics, "Industry 4.0" is nothing but a whole new dimension of communication, in terms of both scope and medium.
-"Industry 4.0" means an increase in intercultural and virtual teams, mobile digital workplaces and, thus, also in smart-phone and video-call communication; and it means human-machine interaction and speech communication in noise.
+From the angle of acoustics, these two terms mean nothing but a whole new dimension of communication that manifests itself, e.g., in virtual teams, mobile workplaces, video meetings, human-machine interaction and, in most of these cases, speech communication in noise.

 New types of teams and new means of digital communication place new demands on leadership, presentation and negotiation skills, and offer new perspectives for boosting the innovative power of companies.
 The close collaboration of humans and machines poses new challenges for speech synthesis, speech recognition, and sound design as well as for smart approaches to noise and related health issues.